 - Scheduled sequences based on the above (user behaviors and input information)

-The list here is small.
-When it comes to automation there is so much more, and it depends on how much data you have on your users and your ability to generate content.
-If you don't know how to segment your users, shoot me an email .
+The list here is so much more, and it depends on how much data you have on your users and your ability to generate content.
+If you don't know how to segment your users, hit me up.
 I'm happy to help.